-The Medill faculty believes that all students should understand and appreciate diverse cultures and the world beyond the United States.
-Consequently, 11 of the units chosen to meet the arts and sciences and elective requirements must be related to the study of global and diverse cultures.
+The Medill faculty believes that all students should understand and appreciate diverse cultures and the world beyond the United States, and thus has established the global and diverse cultures requirement:

-Three of these units must be in a foreign language, unless students can demonstrate proficiency as defined by Weinberg College.
-The other 8 units must focus on one or more of the following themes: gender, race, age, class, ethnicity, religion, or disability.
-Students choose from a Medill-approved list of courses offered throughout the University but may appeal to Medill's senior director of undergraduate education and teaching excellence if they believe other courses qualify.
+- 11 of the courses chosen to meet the arts and sciences and elective requirements must relate to the study of global and diverse cultures. - o 3 courses must be in a foreign language, unless students can demonstrate proficiency as defined by Weinberg College. - 8 courses must focus on one or more of the following themes: gender, race, age, class, ethnicity, religion, or disability.

+Students choose from a Medill-approved list of courses offered throughout the University but may appeal to Medill's senior director of undergraduate education and teaching excellence if they believe other courses qualify; JOUR 301, 372, and the 390 section Connecting with Immigrant and Multiethnic Communities also count toward this requirement.

-Journalism (12-14 units)
+Major requirements (12-14 units)